 Not gathering very much information from the prospect is the downside of writing a sales script such as this.
 It will result in you likely scheduling appointments that aren’t qualified in terms of need, ability to purchase, and meeting with the correct people.

 Using an indirect approach is another option when writing a sales script.
 This allows you to incorporate questions and statements, which will make the call more conversational before you go for the close.
 For example:

 “Hello, this is Mary, I am with TraderTech.
 We help exporters to decrease their shipping cost.
 I don’t know our services will fit well with your operations, so I had a couple of questions.”

 Then, follow that by asking some qualifying questions.
-This helps you to identify if the prospect is worth you spending your valuable time with as well as help to make the call more conversational while decreasing the prospect’s guard.
+This helps you to identify if the prospect is worth you spending your valuable time with as well as helps to make the call more conversational while decreasing the prospect’s guard.